On Bezdek's conjecture for high-dimensional convex bodies with an aligned center of symmetry: Historical background and known results

 \subsection{Affine involutions}

-Surprisingly little is known about affine involutions other than reflection through a point.
+Surprisingly little is known about affine involutions other than reflection through a~point.
 The main driving force for studying this case was the celebrated conjecture of K.~Bezdek (1999):

-\begin{conjecture}[{cf. \cite[\S1.4]{Odor1999}}]\thlabel{con:02} Let $K\subset\mathbb R^3$ be a convex body.
-If all the intersections $K\cap H$ of $K$ with affine planes $H\in\Graff_2(\mathbb R^3)$ are bodies of $1$-reflection, then $K$ is either a body of $1$-revolution or an ellipsoid. \end{conjecture}
+\begin{conjecture}[{cf. \cite[\S1.4]{Odor1999}}]\thlabel{con:02} Let $K\subset\mathbb R^3$ be a~convex body.
+If all the intersections $K\cap H$ of $K$ with affine planes $H\in\Graff_2(\mathbb R^3)$ are bodies of $1$-reflection, then $K$ is either a~body of $1$-revolution or an ellipsoid. \end{conjecture}

-Since an ellipsoid is a body of \emph{affine} $1$-revolution, but in general not a body of $1$-revolution, it begs to consider also the affine counterpart of the conjecture:
+Since an ellipsoid is a~body of \emph{affine} $1$-revolution, but in general not a~body of $1$-revolution, it begs to consider also the affine counterpart of the conjecture:

-\begin{conjecture}[{cf. \cite[\S1.4]{Odor1999}}]\thlabel{con:03} Let $K\subset\mathbb R^3$ be a convex body.
-If all the intersections $K\cap H$ of $K$ with affine planes $H\in\Graff_2(\mathbb R^3)$ are bodies of affine $1$-reflection, then $K$ is a body of affine $1$-revolution. \end{conjecture}
+\begin{conjecture}[{cf. \cite[\S1.4]{Odor1999}}]\thlabel{con:03} Let $K\subset\mathbb R^3$ be a~convex body.
+If all the intersections $K\cap H$ of $K$ with affine planes $H\in\Graff_2(\mathbb R^3)$ are bodies of affine $1$-reflection, then $K$ is a~body of affine $1$-revolution. \end{conjecture}

-In these problems, it is not enough to consider only planes passing through a fixed point, even if this point is assumed to be a quasi-center of $1$-reflection.
-Indeed, L.~Montejano remarked in \cite[\S2]{MR2168169} that if $K$ is the convex hull of two different and concentric unit disks\footnote{i.e., a semialgebraic set defined by inequality $(|x|+|y|)^2+z^2\leq 1$}, then their common center is a quasi-center of $1$-reflection for $K$.
-B.~Zawalski showed in \cite[\S 1]{Zawalski2024} that if $K$ is a unit cube, its center is a quasi-center of affine $1$-reflection for $K$.
+In these problems, it is not enough to consider only planes passing through a~fixed point, even if this point is assumed to be a~quasi-center of $1$-reflection.
+Indeed, L.~Montejano remarked in \cite[\S2]{MR2168169} that if $K$ is the convex hull of two different and concentric unit disks\footnote{i.e., the set defined by inequality $(|x|+|y|)^2+z^2\leq 1$}, then their common center is a~quasi-center of $1$-reflection for $K$.

 \begin{remark} Although at first glance \thref{con:03} seems more general than \thref{con:02}, there is no trivial implication in either direction.
-Applying \thref{con:03} to the hypothesis of \thref{con:02} yields merely that $K$ is a body of \emph{affine} $1$-revolution, but \emph{a priori} not a body of $1$-revolution.
-Besides, one has to somehow capture the dichotomy between the cases of a body of $1$-revolution and of an ellipsoid, which does not arise in the affine setting. \end{remark}
+Applying \thref{con:03} to the hypothesis of \thref{con:02} yields merely that $K$ is a~body of \emph{affine} $1$-revolution, but \emph{a priori} not a~body of $1$-revolution.
+Besides, one has to somehow capture the dichotomy between the cases of a~body of $1$-revolution and of an ellipsoid, which does not arise in the affine setting. \end{remark}